 The holding tank should be pumped out and flushed as needed.
 Periodically add chemical to the head to help control odor and to chemically break down the waste.
-See the marine toilet manufacturer's owner's manual for additional operating and maintenance information.
+See the manufacturers owner's manuals for additional operating and maintenance information.